-The LST at Nulkaba Public School will support students with additional learning and support needs.
+The LST is a group of staff members who support the learning and wellbeing of students across the school.
 Students in regular classes who experience difficulties in basic areas of learning and behaviour, regardless of the cause are supported through Learning and Support resources available in our school.
-Students may receive additional assistance in literacy, numeracy, language and behaviour.
+Students may receive additional assistance in Literacy, Numeracy, language, behaviour and social/emotional development.

 Students do not need a formal disability diagnosis to access support through these resources.
 It includes support for students with significant learning difficulties, mild intellectual disability, language disorder or delay and behaviour needs.
-Students with autism spectrum disorders or mental health disorders who have lower level needs are also supported through these school based resources.